mozilla/pkipolicy/rootstore/policy.md

-A failure to provide notifications or updates in the CCADB or as otherwise required in a timely manner SHALL also be grounds for disabling a CA’s root certificates or removing them from Mozilla's root program.
-For this policy and the CCADB policies, "a timely manner" means within 30 days of when the appropriate data or documentation becomes available to the CA, unless a Mozilla policy document specifies a different rule.
+A failure to provide notifications or updates in the CCADB or as otherwise required in a timely manner SHALL also be grounds for disabling a CA operator’s root certificates or removing them from Mozilla's root program.
+For this policy and the CCADB policies, "a timely manner" means within 30 days of when the appropriate data or documentation becomes available to the CA operator, unless a Mozilla policy document specifies a different rule.

-If Mozilla disables or removes a CA’s certificate(s) from Mozilla’s root program based on a CA’s actions (or failure to act) that are contrary to the Mozilla Root Store Policy, Mozilla will publicize that fact (for example, in newsgroups on the news.mozilla.org server, and on our websites) and may also alert
+If Mozilla disables or removes a CA operator’s certificate(s) from Mozilla’s root program based on a CA operator’s actions (or failure to act) that are contrary to the Mozilla Root Store Policy, Mozilla will publicize that fact (for example, in newsgroups on the news.mozilla.org server, and on our websites) and may also alert